Make money scams are more common than you might think.

 Whether you want to admit it or not, we’d all love to make more money without a lot of work.
-That’s a problem, because chances are you’ll meet somebody in person or online that will promise you ways to do so with little investment of time or effort, sometimes overnight.
+That’s a problem.
+Because chances are someone will promise you ways to do so with little investment of time or effort, sometimes overnight.

-These “make money” scams are more common than you might think, and sometimes they can be hard to separate out from true opportunities where you might actually be able to make money from home or make a little extra in your spare time.
+It can be hard to separate out scams from the true opportunities.
+(Ones where you might actually be able to make money from home or a little extra cash in your spare time.)

 Here are a few tips to help you identify potential make-money scams and avoid being deceived.